chili-publish/grafx-documentation/docs/GraFx-Developers/index.md

 # Integrate CHILI GraFx apps

-To communicate with GraFx, please use these two APIs.
+To communicate with CHILI GraFx, use these two APIs.
 You can learn more about the role of each API below.

 - [Platform API](https://api.chiligrafx.com/swagger/index.html)
 - [Environment API](https://sandbox1.chili-publish-sandbox.online/grafx/swagger/index.html)